 The resident will be provided with the finding(s) and restorative measure(s), if any, in writing.

 Outcomes of Meeting

-If the staff member determines that it is not likely that a violation has occurred, the accused resident and the complainant, as appropriate, will be notified that the complaint has been dismissed and charges dropped.
+If the staff member determines that it is not more likely than not that a violation has occurred, the accused resident and the complainant, as appropriate, will be notified that the complaint has been dismissed.